mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 ### Automated Setups or “Modes”

-Having a keyboard shortcut, or in my case a button on my Stream Deck open a series of windows for you is an extremely common use case, but it’s common because it’s really useful.
+Having a keyboard shortcut, or in my case a button on my Stream Deck, open a series of windows for you is an extremely common use case, but it’s common because it’s really useful!
 I have several “modes” on my work and personal Macs.
 Below you can see an example of my “Start” mode that allows me to clear my windows and reset at the beginnning of the day to review Slack, email, my calendar, my notes, and a web browser.

 ![KM Automation Start](/public/images/2022/km_automation_start.gif)